BirdFarmer/BinanceRepo/docs/PreFlight-User-Guide.md

   - **Trend Confidence** — how clean and strong the trend signals are (EMA alignment, directional momentum).
   - **Volatility Confidence** — whether volatility and price action are behaving in ways that make trend signals reliable.
   - The combined Confidence is meant as a quick filter: high confidence strengthens the recommendation; low confidence downgrades it.
+ - **Confidence and its components:** the displayed Confidence is a combined percent derived from two sub-scores:
+ - **Trend Confidence** — how clean and strong the trend signals are (EMA alignment, directional momentum).
+ - **Volatility Confidence** — whether volatility and price action are behaving in ways that make trend signals reliable.
+ - The combined Confidence is meant as a quick filter: high confidence strengthens the recommendation; low confidence downgrades it.
+ - **Local Pre‑Flight confidence (new):** the UI also computes a timeframe‑specific local confidence used for recommendations.
+It is composed of:
+   - `TrendConfidenceLocal` — EMA alignment, EMA spread, RSI, efficiency, and recent-bar confirmation (0–100).
+   - `VolatilityConfidenceLocal` — ATR ratio vs ATR MA, ATR relative to price, volume sanity (USDT), and returns stability (0–100).
+   - `OverallConfidenceLocal = (TrendConfidenceLocal + VolatilityConfidenceLocal) / 2`.
+   - Default UI mapping (used by Pre‑Flight recommendations):
+     - `✅ GO` — `OverallConfidenceLocal >= 70` and regime is directional (Bullish/Bearish)
+     - `⚠️ CAUTION` — `OverallConfidenceLocal >= 50` but < 70
+     - `❌ AVOID` — `OverallConfidenceLocal < 50`
+   - The UI shows both analyzer confidences and the local scores (labelled `Local Scores`) so you can compare.

 How to use these numbers together
 - Start by checking `Candles analyzed` and `Confidence`.
 If either is low, default to `CAUTION`.